The Waste Land

 want to die".

-Wagner had built his Parsifal upon the myth of the Waste Land, i.e. the variant of the Grail legend in which the land (and the
+built his Parsifal upon the myth of the Waste Land, i.e. the variant of the Grail legend in which the land (and the vegetable and

 animal life of that land), suffers as a result of the king's sickness or injury.
 In some versions of the myth (for example, in the poems by Chrétien and Wolfram) it is specifically the infertility of the king that causes the infertility